Hey! My name is Steven and I am a 1st year PhD student at Prof. Dr. Weidlich's working group at Humboldt University of Berlin.

 I am inquisitive and delighted to help new students get started in their studies, trying to convey the same passion for computer science that I have within me.
 I teach to learn better.

-When I am not sitting in front of the computer, I like to spend time hiking (with my dog), swimming, drinking tea or hanging out with friends.
+When I am not sitting in front of the computer, I like to spend time hiking (with my dog), camping, drinking tea or hanging out with friends.

 Thank you for stopping by, and please always feel welcome to contact me! :)